Torajabu/STAR-SPEED/README.md

 - Doppler, C. (1842). "Über das farbige Licht der Doppelsterne"
 - Gray, D. F. (2005).
 "The Observation and Analysis of Stellar Photospheres"
 - Spectroscopic techniques in modern astronomy

-## 📄 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the stellar velocity analysis capabilities!